spujadas/elk-docker/docs/index.md

 - **Access to TCP port 5044 from log-emitting clients**

 	Other ports may need to be explicitly opened: see [Usage](#usage) for the complete list of ports that are exposed.

+- **Configuration of Elasticsearch to run on Apple M2**

+	Elasticsearch’s configuration file `elasticsearch.yml` needs to be updated with the following configuration item: `bootstrap.system_call_filter: false`.
+See [Updating Elasticsearch’s configuration](#updating-elasticsearch-configuration) for guidance.

 ## Installation <a name="installation"></a>